Skip to content

 Macros for muscle gain?

-What is macro?
+What is macro calculator?

-In one line: every figure is cross-checked against British Nutrition Foundation and the wider data.
+The useful way to think about it: every figure is cross-checked against British Nutrition Foundation and the wider data.
 If you notice a stale rate, email the editorial desk and we'll patch it in under 24 hours.

-How to calculate macro?
+How to calculate macro calculator?

-Put simply, yes, everything runs in your browser.
+Cutting to it, yes, everything runs in your browser.
 No inputs are sent to our servers or any third party, nothing is logged and nothing persists after you close the tab.

-Macro formula?
+Macro calculator formula?

-Short answer: Macronutrient calculadora is free to use, free to share and free to embed — pass the URL around a class, a slack channel or a family chat.
+Short answer: Macronutrient Calculator is free to use, free to share and free to embed — pass the URL around a class, a slack channel or a family chat.
 The editorial policy covers attribution.

-Macro example?
+Macro calculator example?

 Quick version: the short method: write the inputs in the units shown, run the calculation, then sense-check the answer against an order-of-magnitude estimate in your head.

-Macro worked example?
+Macro calculator worked example?

 Practically speaking, if the result surprises you, run it a second time with slightly different inputs — small swings often reveal a unit or rounding issue in the original figures.

-Macro explained?
+Macro calculator explained?

 Here's the plain-English summary: a calculadora is a sanity check, not a verdict.
 For anything legally binding — contracts, tax filings, medical decisions — bring the figure to a qualified professional as a starting point.

-Macro definition?
+Macro calculator definition?

 In one line: Split your daily calories into protein, carbs and fat in grams, based on your body weight and training goal.
 The page walks through the method in full so you can answer follow-up questions without guessing.

-Macro meaning?
+Macro calculator meaning?

-Put simply, open the Macronutrient calculadora widget at the top of the page.
+Put simply, open the Macronutrient Calculator widget at the top of the page.
 Split your daily calories into protein, carbs and fat in grams, based on your body weight and training goal.
 A common starting split is 30% protein / 40% carbs / 30% fat.
 Protein is 4 kcal/g, carbs 4 kcal/g, fat 9 kcal/g.
 Aim for 1.6–2.2 g protein per kg of bodyweight if training.

-Macro step by step?
+Macro calculator step by step?

 References